imamura-2ndwave/laravel_tutorial_bak/INSTALL.md

 ```

 ```
-> CREATE DATABASE tutorial;
+> CREATE DATABASE blog;
-> GRANT ALL PRIVILEGES ON laravel.* TO laravel@localhost IDENTIFIED BY 'Network7932!';
+> GRANT ALL PRIVILEGES ON blog.* TO laravel@localhost IDENTIFIED BY 'Network7932!';
 ```

 ### .mylogin.cnf